rocicorp/diff-server/README2.md

 ## Registering Transactions

-Client code *registers* transaction types by some unique identifier (typically a hash) with Replicant.
-The registrations are stored in-memory.
+Application code at either the client or server *registers* transaction types by invoking a special built-in transaction type.

 It might look something like this (from Java):